Code-Institute-Submissions/b1ndark-project3/README.md

 #### Heroku deployment

-  1. Within your opened project in codeanywhere or gitpod you will have to freeze requirements.txt file
+  1. Within your opened project in Codeanywhere or Gitpod you will have to freeze requirements.txt file
     - Type the command "pip3 freeze > requirements.txt"
   2. Make sure you commit and push it
   3. Open and login to your Heroku account
-  4. Once your dashboard opens, on the top right hand corner click on New and than on the Create new app
+  4. Once your dashboard opens, on the top right-hand corner click on New and then on the Create new app
   5. Give your app a name and select the location
   6. Once created, the app dashboard will open.
   7. Select Settings tab